 While these religious organisations are not large financially, their achievement is a moral one.
 They draw public attention to the immorality of the way fossil fuel industries pursue their profits and challenging their social license to operate.

-The global fossil fuel divestment movement is the fastest growing divestment movement in history.
+The global fossil fuel divestment movement is the fastest-growing divestment movement in history.
 An accelerating number of institutions and individuals are moving their money out of planet-heating fossil fuels and into climate solutions.
-The total assets guided by some form of divestment policy was $3.4 trillion at December 2nd last year, 50 times more than what was up for divestment 12 months earlier.
+The total assets guided by some form of divestment policy was US$11 trillion at September 9, 2019, and the amount is increasing at a rapid rate.
 It sounds like a lot of money, but it’s a small amount compared to the 100 trillion-plus invested in the usual way.

 Some of the biggest investors are getting with the program.
 PFZW, the $183 billion Dutch pension fund, has pledged to halve its carbon footprint by 2020 while increasing its investments in climate solutions fourfold.
-AXA, the French insurer with $1.6 trillion in assets under management, is selling off its stakes in mining companies and electric utilities deriving over 50 per cent of their turnover from coal, while tripling its green investments.
+AXA, the French insurer with $1.6 trillion in assets under management, has sold of its stakes in mining companies and electric utilities deriving over 50 per cent of their turnover from coal, while tripling its green investments.
 The biggest sovereign wealth fund, Norwegian Government Pension Fund and the biggest pension funds in the US - CalPERS and CalSTERS - have made divestment commitments.